 When you invite outside guests to attend your event, discuss directions and parking with your guest(s).
 If needed, provide them with maps of the University, and inform your guests that parking is available on a first-come, first-served basis in the visitor lots and parking garages.
 Notify guests, that there is never a guarantee of an open parking space.
-If you are interested in requesting a parking space for your guest(s) in the law school parking garage, please submit your request via the following linked form: https://forms.law.asu.edu/parkingrequest.
-Please submit parking requests as early as possible.
-Parking requests are not confirmed until you receive parking code information for your guest(s).
+For specific information regarding the availability of the parking lot under BCLS, contact Rebecca Hutchetson ("Rebecca.Hutchison@asu.edu").
+If your guest parks in the Cronkite or U-Cent lot (https://cronkite.asu.edu/about/contact-us/directions-and-parking), the front desk attendant can validate parking.